justnewbee/cli-translator/README.md

 CLI (command lint interface) that helps translate input text

-> i wrote this to learn how to write CLI-s with Node, but it should perfectly workable.
+> i wrote this to learn how to write CLI-s with Node, but it should be perfectly workable.
+> and i intentionally use as many 3rd-party dependencies as possible.

 # HOW TO USE